Explicit arithmetic of Jacobians of generalized Legendre curves over global function fields

 where $\eOne+\eTwo=\dOne\dTwo-1$ and $\eTwo+\eThree=\dOne+\dTwo-4$. \end{lemma}

 \begin{proof} By excision, there is an exact sequence

 and isomorphisms

-for $j\geq 2$, since $Z$ is zero dimensional.
-Therefore, Lemmas~\ref{lem:W-extension} and \ref{lem:S-cohomology} imply that $H^{4-j}_c(U)$ has the desired form.
-(Roughly speaking, $\eThree$ is the number of copies of $W$ in $H^1(\CC)$ over which the extension $H^1_c(U)$ is split.)
-Finally, we have the Poincar\'e duality isomorphism
+for $j\geq 2$, since $Z$ is zero dimensional and non-empty.
+Therefore, Lemmas~\ref{lem:W-extension} and \ref{lem:S-cohomology} imply that $H^{4-j}_c(\SS^o)$ has the desired form.
+(Roughly speaking, $\eThree$ is the number of copies of $W$ in $H^1(\CC)$ over which the extension $H^1_c(\SS^o)$ is split.) \end{proof}